YOUR BUSINESS AUTHORITY

-Newsmakers in the areas of banking & finance, education, law and media.
+Newsmakers in the areas of architecture, banking & finance, education, health care, insurance and nonprofit.

-Newsmakers in the areas of accounting, banking & finance, construction & development, health care, law and nonprofit.
+Newsmakers in the areas of accounting, banking & finance, education, health care, insurance, media and nonprofit.

 As continued rumblings of an economic downturn are amplified by news of bank failures, businesses large and small may find themselves scrutinizing their operating budgets for any opportunity to save.
 There is one resource these executives may be overlooking in their cost-cutting measures: business services provided by the Springfield-Greene County Library District.